elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 end
 ```

-What makes this project different from the previous one is simply the `apps_path: "apps"` entry in the project definition.
+What makes this project different from the previous one is the `apps_path: "apps"` entry in the project definition.
 This means this project will act as an umbrella.
-Such projects do not have source files nor tests, although they can have their own dependencies (not shared with children).
-We'll create new applications inside the apps directory.
+Such projects do not have source files nor tests, although they can have their own dependencies.
+Each child application must be defined inside the `apps` directory.

 Let's move inside the apps directory and start building `kv_server`.
 This time, we are going to pass the `--sup` flag, which will tell Mix to generate a supervision tree automatically for us, instead of building one manually as we did in previous chapters: